Apply fa fa-search

 Over three trimesters you will gain advanced insight into the craft of the screenwriter and the implications of creating and delivering screen content to a wide variety of audiences and contexts.

-Trimester 1 focuses on the essence of screen storytelling and the role the writer plays in developing and crafting stories for a wide variety of forms and formats.
-Alongside this you will deliver a short film script and explore your own qualities as you build a career profile that will develop as the course – and your understanding – increases.
+Trimester One focuses on the essence of screen storytelling and the role the writer plays in developing and crafting stories for a wide variety of forms and formats.
+Alongside this you will deliver a script (normally an extract from a planned feature) and explore your own qualities as you build a career profile that will develop as the course – and your understanding – increases.

-In Trimester 2 you will enrich your understanding through engaging with television scriptwriting and engagement on collaborative, client-facing assignments.
-In addition you will develop the research and analytical skills expected in both your academic and professional practice.
+In Trimester Two you will enrich your understanding through engaging with television scriptwriting and engagement on collaborative, client-facing assignments.
+In addition, you will develop the research and analytical skills expected in both your academic and professional practice.

-In Trimester 3 you will draw together your practical, theoretical and industry understanding into the creation and delivery of a long form script and complete your career plan as part of your progression into real world employment.
+In Trimester Three you will draw together your practical, theoretical and industry understanding into the creation and delivery of a long form script and refine your career plan as part of your progression into real world employment.

 overview